-Best Waterproof Earbuds of 2020
+Best Waterproof Earbuds

 Sometimes, powerful products come in unassuming packages, and such is the case with the Mpow M30 Bluetooth Earbuds.
 These impressive little headphones tick off all of the vital checkboxes for a truly great pair of waterproof earbuds: a fully submersible, IPX8 waterproof rating; a measured Bluetooth range of just over 100 feet; a lightweight, stable fit that is perfect for any athletic endeavor; and most importantly for our lead tester, a beautifully clean EQ that leaves plenty of room for a solid bass kick.
 The design includes a supple ear-fin that somehow manages to simultaneously block your inner ear from water and sweat while maintaining unmatched breathability.
 And thanks to the clarity and noise-canceling capability of the dual microphones, we were even able to take business calls during our bike commute.